corrupted-brain/blog/_posts/2023-08-10-adding-security-headers-using-cloudflare-transform-rules-in-a-static-website.md

 ```

-After setting up these headers and turning on the transform rules, let’s check our score on [https://securityheaders.com/](https://securityheaders.com/) and we got A+ grade.
+After setting up these headers and turning on the transform rules, let’s check our score on [https://securityheaders.com/](https://securityheaders.com/) and we got an A+ grade.

 ![A grade in HTTP header](/images/posts/securityheader/header5.png)